 That said, if your ECS becomes oversaturated with cannabinoids, it can actually switch things in the other direction.
 While studies show that cannabis can improve mood, they also show that too much marijuana can have the opposite effect, actually worsening depression.

 Folks with stress-related depression may find that when their stress has decreased, the amount of cannabis that helps may also get smaller.
-For this condition, it’s always best to work with the smallest dose that effectively alleviates your symptoms.
+For this condition, it’s always best to work with the smallest dose that has historically helped to alleviate your symptoms.

-If you suffer from depression and think cannabis might be right for you, the best first step is to talk to a doctor.
-You can consult with one of HelloMD’s knowledgeable doctors; it’s easy, private and 100% online.
+If you suffer from depression and think cannabis might be right for you, the best first step is to talk a doctor or cannabis expert.
+You can consult with one of HelloMD’s knowledgeable cannabis counsellors for free, from the comfort of home.

 Keep in mind, however, that sativas may not work for everyone.
-Some—myself included—find sativa strains to be too anxiety-provoking and look to hybrids or indicas instead.
-Afgoo and Blueberry are two indica-dominant hybrids that always put a smile on my face.
+Some people find sativa strains to be too anxiety-provoking and look to hybrids or indicas instead.
+Afgoo and Blueberry are two indica-dominant hybrids that you may want to consider.
 Whatever you try, remember that cannabis can affect people differently, so you may need to try a few options before you find the right one for you.